lakiarANIT/github-gist-tracker/README.md

 ## Key Features
 - **GitHub Login Integration**: Since all gists are managed by GitHub, users must log in with their GitHub accounts.
 This ensures secure access to their gists and enables seamless CRUD operations.
 - **Advanced Gist Search & Filtering**: Users can quickly find gists based on keywords, programming languages, and other attributes.
-Sorting options (Old to New, New to Old) allow for better organization.
+Sorting options (Old to New) allow for better organization.So as you add it goes to the end of the list hence you can view one after another
 - **Sort & Open Gists Like Pages**: Users can sort gists by creation date and open each gist in a dedicated page, offering a more structured and distraction-free experience.
 - **Organized Gist Viewing**: Gists are displayed in a more structured layout, making it easier to browse and manage code snippets.
 - **Gist Grouping**: Unlike GitHub’s default gist system, GGT allows users to create and manage groups of related gists, which are stored in MongoDB.